- Confidential / Comprehensive Business Reviews (CBR)

 The Confidential / Comprehensive Business Review (CBR) is the single most important document for buying or selling a business.
 Whereas a valuation might be 20 pages long, a CBR will be 40-70 pages long.

-For Sellers, the Confidential Business Review will answer about 90% of questions asked by buyers before a buyer makes an offer and enters the due diligence period to verify the information in the CBR.
-Overall, the primary benefits of the CBR is that it presents the information about a business for sale (1) in a professional manner and (2) a broad amount of information in (3) a consistent manner (4) over time (businesses, on average, take about 230 days to sell, according to Deal Stats Quarterly Reports 2018 and the #2 reason why businesses don't sell is that they don't make it through the due diligence stage, mostly because Sellers are reluctant or slow to disclose important information).
+For Sellers, the Confidential Business Review will answer questions asked by potential buyers before they make an offer and enter the due diligence period in order to verify the information provided.
+Overall, the primary benefits of the CBR are that it presents information about the business for sale in a professional manner and a broad amount of information in a consistent manner over time.

-For Buyers, the Comprehensive Business Review is great for buyers who want to perform pre-due diligence on a business but a Seller is not yet represented and the Seller is reluctant and or slow to disclose important information that the buyer needs to analyze.
-This service also collects the information to be presented in an easy to read format altogether and all at once instead of piecemeal.
+For Buyers, the Comprehensive Business Review is great for those who want to perform pre-due diligence on a business but the Seller is not yet represented and/or the Seller is reluctant or slow to disclose important information needed for analysis.
+This service also presents the collected information in one whole document and in an easy to read format.

 Russell is also happy to create CBR's for investors and Commercial Realtors who would prefer to list their businesses for sale on their own.

 * The consulting fee is only credited toward the commission on the sale of a business, excluding the value of the real estate, which may have a different commission.